Mega (service)

 Mega (stylised as MEGA) is a file hosting service offered by Mega Cloud Services Limited, a company based in Auckland, New Zealand, and owned by Hong Kong-based Cloud Tech Services Limited.
 The service is offered through web-based apps.
 MEGA mobile apps are also available for Android and iOS.

-Data encryption

-Files hosted on MEGA are end-to-end encrypted.
-As a result, the company cannot decrypt or view the content, and cannot be responsible for the contents of uploaded files.
-In the first few weeks after the MEGA launch, various security problems were found that researchers said an attacker could use to gain access to a logged-in user's files.
-In response, MEGA started a vulnerability reward program, offering a reward of up to €10,000 for reporting security problems.
+The website and service was launched on 19 January 2013, by Kim Dotcom, who had founded the now-defunct service Megaupload, which was seized by the United States government in 2012.
+However, in 2015 Kim Dotcom had distanced himself from the service and stated that the New Zealand government had seized the shares of a Chinese investor and has control of the site.
+Mega Limited responded that the authorities have not interfered with its operations.

 History

 MEGA was launched by Kim Dotcom in 2013 as a cloud service and successor to Megaupload.
 On 4 July 2013, the MEGA Android application was released on the Google Play marketplace.
 Four days later, on 8 July 2013, the MEGA software development kit (SDK) and affiliate program was released.